Tyler Henry: From Child Clairvoyant To Hollywood Medium

 Between Two Worlds: Lessons from the Other Side gives fans a new perspective of Tyler Henry

 Within the same year that "Hollywood Medium With Tyler Henry" premiered, Tyler Henry released his first memoir, "Between Two Worlds: Lessons from the Other Side."
-The book, which was published in November 2016, discusses Henry's experience realizing his gift, the symbolism that is ever-present throughout his readings, and the kinds of lessons that we can take away from losing loved ones.
+The book, which was published in 2016, discusses Henry's experience realizing his gift, the symbolism that is ever-present throughout his readings, and the kinds of lessons that we can take away from losing loved ones.
 The memoir offers fans a more complete look at the "Hollywood Medium" star, as his E! show focused more on his actual readings than his personal history.

-However, it also serves as a deeper exploration of his psychic process.
+The book also serves as a deeper exploration of his psychic process.
 "Whether someone is grieving and looking for a resource for comfort, or they're just interested about how the process works, there's something to be gained in reading [my book]," Henry said of "Between Two Worlds" when speaking with the Hanford Sentinel in 2017.

-He suffered a health scare in 2020
+Tyler Henry suffered a health scare in 2020

-In 2019, Tyler Henry announced a live show, "Life Lessons I've Learned from the Departed," that would take his fame to a whole new stage (literally).
-The show featured stories from his adolescence, anecdotes about particularly influential readings, and, arguably the most anticipated portion of the shows, live readings.
-"The goal is to leave people better than I found them," Henry said of live shows in an interview with Out in Jersey.
-Even for this famed physic, though, things don't always go as planned.
+In 2019, Tyler Henry announced a live show, "Life Lessons I've Learned from the Departed," that would take his fame to a whole new stage – literally.
+The show featured stories from his life, anecdotes about particularly influential readings, and arguably the most anticipated portion of the shows: live readings.
+Unfortunately, Henry eventually took a break from touring after being hospitalized.

 "In early 2020, I was set to do one of my live shows.
 Before the event, I was laying in bed, getting mentally ready for all of what I was about to do on stage, when suddenly I felt a chest pain," Henry shared during an episode of "Life After Death with Tyler Henry."
 He went on to explain that one of his lungs had collapsed.
 "Within moments, I needed medical intervention, or I would have died," he revealed.
 "I spent months in the hospital recovering and recouping from this traumatic experience."
-Despite the health scare, the medium went back on tour to continue hosting live shows.

-Tyler Henry published a self-help book in 2022
+In 2022, Tyler Henry published a self-help book

 In early 2022, within weeks of the premiere for "Life After Death with Tyler Henry," Tyler Henry released his second book, titled "Here & Hereafter: How Wisdom from the Departed Can Transform Your Life Now."
 "The basis of the self-help book is also what the other side can teach us about living our best lives.
 These are individuals who have lived, died and the premise [of the book] is based on what they would do differently," he shared of the much-anticipated follow-up to his debut memoir in an interview with Out in Jersey.